-If you dip into your overdraft briefly to cover small payments like unexpected bills, our new daily overdraft fee could mean you'll pay less than you would have before - and make the costs easier to see.
+If you dip into your overdraft briefly to cover small payments like unexpected bills, an arranged overdraft could make it easier to see the daily cost of borrowing.

-If you borrow larger amounts for longer, the new fee could cost you more.
+If you borrow larger amounts for longer, the daily arranged overdraft fee could cost you more.
 So, you may want to think about applying for a different type of borrowing that may suit you better and cost you less.

 If you’re concerned about managing your budget, please get in touch in branch or by phone.
 We will listen and help as best we can.